 State laws and also certain federal policies limit the abilities of generics to cut down costs

-Before switching to a generic med, pharmacists in about 26 states are required to get the consent of the patient by law.
+Before switching to a generic med such as Alprazolam, Kamagra, and Amphetamine, pharmacists in about 26 states are required to get the consent of the patient by law.
 The cost of the drugs grew higher as pharmacists did not get the consent of the patients and Medicaid had to pay for the costlier brand name med despite the availability of a cheaper product.
 Even online pharmacies demand a prescription for buying some medications.

 Prices of drugs are not always justified by R&D

-Though pharmaceutical companies often mention about the research and development costs when defending the high cost of prescription meds, the connection, however, is not exactly the truth.
+Though pharmaceutical companies often mention the research and development costs when defending the high cost of prescription meds, the connection, however, is not exactly the truth.
 Researchers also added that most companies send only 10% to 20% of their revenue on research and development of any medicine.

 Also, the biotechnology and the pharmaceutical sectors have been the best performing sectors in the US economy for years together.
 They also wrote that the price tags instead will wear what the market can bear.
 Policy makers need to find a way to tighten rules and also strengthen patent protections and exclusivity without chilling innovations.